Introduction to Data Modeling Techniques

 The hierarchical data model organizes data in a tree-like structure, where each record has a parent-child relationship with other records.
 It is commonly used in systems like XML and older mainframe databases.

 The figure above gives an example of a hierarchical model where data is organized as an inverted tree.
 Each entity has only one parent but can have several children.
-At the top of of the hierarchy, there is one entity, which is called the root.
+At the top of the hierarchy, there is one entity, which is called the root.

 Network Data Model